microsoft/mu_plus/UefiTestingPkg/AuditTests/PagingAudit/README.md

 code are EFI_MEMORY_RO and sections containing data are EFI_MEMORY_XP.
 - **BspStackIsXpAndHasGuardPage:** Checks that the stack is EFI_MEMORY_XP and has an EFI_MEMORY_RP page at the base to catch overflow.
-- **MemoryOutsideEfiMemoryMapIsInaccessible:** Checks that memory ranges not in the EFI memory map EFI_MEMORY_RP or is not mapped.

 #### Mode 2: Paging Audit Collection Tool